November 6, 2014 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 OK, so Prop 47 has passed in California.
-Numerous felonies are now misdemeanors, there are some fine points to figure out and I will likely be posting more information about this soon.
-But for now, here’s the broad strokes.
+Numerous felonies are now misdemeanors, however, there are some fine points to figure out and I will likely be posting more information about this soon.
+But for now, here are the broad strokes.

 First, ***and this is important***: The following offenses are now automatically misdemeanors unless the person has been previously charged in a very narrow category of violent felonies called “super strikes” or is currently required to register as a sex offender.
 Even in those cases, the prosecution still has the option to file these offenses as misdemeanors.

 For everyone else, these offenses are now misdemeanors (other exceptions are noted).
 Ready?
 OK.
 Let’s do this.

 SOME COMMERCIAL BURGLARY IS NOW SHOPLIFTING – There is now a new code section for commercial burglary.
 Penal Code Section 459.5 is a new misdemeanor.
 If someone enters a commercial business, during business hours, with the intent to commit theft, and the value of the item stolen does not exceed $950, then the defendant could be charged with a 6 month misdemeanor shoplifting charge instead of commercial burglary.